IIITLucknowSWEngg/CSITTeam005/Assignment1/SRS.md

 - Cross-platform compatibility (mobile and web).
 - Minimum server uptime of [99.9%](https://uptime.is/99.9).
 - Maximum lesson loading time of 2 seconds.
-- Secure integration with payment systems (e.g., PayPal, Google Pay).

 ---